Receive your rates notice by email frequently asked questions

 You can ask questions about your rate notice by:

 How can I change my email address or mobile phone number?

 To change your email address or mobile phone number for SMS reminders, complete the online form.

 You can cancel email delivery of your rates notice at any time by submitting the online form.

-Depending on the rating cycle you may receive one final rates notice by email before changing back to paper rates notices.
+Depending on the rating cycle, you may receive one final rates notice by email.
+You will receive the next rates notice in the mail.